 Actually, it was a terrific reinforcement of bitcoin’s value proposition – nobody can control it, not even the most influential crypto folks.
 That means bitcoin has a monetary property that no other crypto has: Namely, it is truly immutable.

 Here’s the bottom line.
 Don’t be fooled by bitcoin knockoffs and other cryptos claiming they are better than bitcoin.
 The imitators cannot copy bitcoin’s immutability, decentralization, hardness, liquidity, economics, or network effects.

 The issue is clear to the market, where real people are voting with their money.
-The market values these knockoffs and other cryptos as mere fractions of the real bitcoin’s market cap.
+The market values of these knockoffs and other cryptos are mere fractions of the real bitcoin’s market cap.

 Today, bitcoin is about to reach new all-time highs.
 While Bitcoin Cash is at an all-time low priced in bitcoin, and is not far off from hitting an all-time low in dollars too.
 In both cases, Bitcoin Cash is on its way to zero in my opinion.

 Chris: You also run a deep-value advisory called Crisis Investing.
 Your aim there is to profit in places where crises have knocked prices down to extremely low levels, with huge upside.

 One of the trips you took – which I found fascinating – was to Zimbabwe.
 The country suffered a terrible hyperinflation.
 At its height, between 2008 and 2009, experts estimate that the Zimbabwean dollar, the country’s currency, was inflated at an impossible-to-conceive rate of 79.6 billion percent month over month.

 Along with Legacy cofounder Doug Casey, you met up with Gideon Gono, who ran the central bank of Zimbabwe when this was happening.
 What insights did you take away from that meeting?

 From left to right: Nick Giambruno, Doug Casey, Gideon Gono